google/evolve-forms/docs/editing_and_creating_records.md

 Evolve Forms provides the ability for "Field Sections" to be added to the Lightning Record Page which are independent of the page layout.
-Just drag and drop the `Dynamic Forms - Field Section` component onto the page layout:
+Just drag and drop the `Evolve Forms - Field Section` component onto the page layout:

 ![Field Section](images/FieldSection.gif)